emacs-lsp/lsp-mode/docs/page/lsp-rust.md

 `lsp-rust-analyzer-cargo-override-command` Advanced option, fully override the command rust-analyzer uses for checking.
 The command should include `--message=format=json` or similar option

+`lsp-rust-analyzer-inlay-face` The face to use for the Rust Analyzer inlays

 ### Commands

 #### `lsp-rust-analyzer-syntax-tree`